rpm -V [PACKAGE_NAME]

 # rpm -V openssh-server

-If any of the file was tempered with, it would be listed in the above command output.
+If any of the file was tampered with, it would be listed in the above command output.
 Something similar to below:

 The falgs here means that the SSH server binary file has been tampered with: